marijnh/Eloquent-JavaScript/09_regexp.md

 the fact that we can refer back to matched groups in the replacement string.
 For example, say we have a big string containing the names of people, one name per line, in the format `Lastname, Firstname`.
-If we want to swap these names and remove the comma to get a simple `Firstname Lastname` format, we can use the following code:
+If we want to swap these names and remove the comma to get a `Firstname Lastname` format, we can use the following code:

 ```
 console.log(